 So how do we find these link opportunities?

 How to Find Opportunities for Guest Posting

-How you go about finding guest post opportunities will vary depending on which type of guest post best fits your strategy, budget, and time available.
+Anyone can start guest blogging if they know where to find guest posting guidelines and a guest blog accepting guest posts.
+How you go about finding guest posting opportunities will vary depending on which type of guest post best fits your strategy, budget, and time available.

 The main types of opportunities for guest posts you will come across are: